West Spitsbergen Photo Journey – with the „Cape Race“

 West Spitsbergen Photo Tour with the „Cape Race“ – the programme for ambitious nature photography.

-With the stylish expedition ship „Cape Race“ we offer two Spitsbergen nature cruises in late summer 2022, where the focus is clearly on nature photography.
+With the stylish expedition ship „Cape Race“ we offer a Spitsbergen nature cruises in late summer 2023, where the focus is clearly on nature photography.

 The travel time and the expedition ship offer unique conditions: